 Stuff worth noting

-• Use the windowHeight setting to create a fixed view port.
-This is useful if you want to render teasers depending on a static display aspect ratio.
+setting to create a fixed view port.
+This is useful if you want to render teasers depending on a static display aspect ratio. - Use the wrapper to emulate the context of your teasers.
+Remember, you have all your design styles/classes at your disposal.

-• Mind your media queries!
-As the preview will live in an iframe with all the design styles loaded, the windowWidth will directly affect width-related media queries.
-You could also use this to your advantage to e.g. preview mobile versions of teasers.
+will directly affect width-related media queries.
+You could also use this to your advantage to e.g. preview mobile versions of teasers. - If a rendered wrapper is wider than

-• If a rendered wrapper is wider than windowWidth, the contents are scaled, or zoomed out, to fit the required width.
+, the contents are scaled, or zoomed out, to fit the required width.

 Examples